rsw686/CodeIgniter-OAuth-2.0-Server/README.md

 # CodeIgniter OAuth 2.0 server

-This is an implementation of an OAuth 2.0 (draft 23) authorisation server using the CodeIgniter PHP framework.
+This is an implementation of an OAuth 2.0 (draft 23) authorization server using the CodeIgniter PHP framework.

 ## Supported features

 * Flows
-	* Authorisation code
+	* Authorization code
-	* Authorisation token
+	* Authorization token
 * Auto approve applications
 * Users can manage OAuth permissions